-In recent years, the Parish has seen a lot of housing development, and there is more in the pipeline.

-The consultation shows that the local community understands the need for housing growth and the important role Dinnington has, and continues, to play in the economic, social and cultural success of Rotherham and the wider area.

-People are very concerned, however, that the Parish is becoming the location for large-scale housing development that often does not correspond to its housing needs and infrastructure, is having an adverse impact on the natural environment and makes it difficult to maintain a sustainable and integrated community.
-That Dinnington has already accommodated more than its fair share of housing growth; is not a suitable and sustainable location for the scale of development proposed and it is wrong that it is now expected to accommodate more, were major and recurring themes of the consultation.

-The community is especially concerned about the adverse impact it will have on the character of the Parish, especially as much of the new housing development is planned to take place on greenfield sites previously in the Green Belt.
-Additional concerns are its impact on infrastructure, especially roads and services such as schools, medical facilities, leisure and other community facilities, many of which are already stretched.
-They also wish to ensure that any housing development that takes place better supports its changing needs and have a greater say over its design and the type of housing it provides.
+- 62. In recent years, the Parish has seen a lot of housing development, and there is more in the pipeline. - 63.
+The consultation shows that the local community understands the need for housing growth and the important role Dinnington has, and continues, to play in the economic, social and cultural success of Rotherham and the wider area. - 64.
+The community is however concerned about the impact of development on the character of the Parish and on infrastructure, especially roads and services such as schools, medical facilities, leisure and other community facilities, many of which are already stretched.
+They also wish to ensure that any housing development that takes place better supports its changing needs and have a greater say over its design and the type of housing it provides. - 65.
 Rotherham Local Plan sets out the overall housing targets for Rotherham.
 This has determined that there is a minimum requirement of 14,371 new homes to be built in the borough between 2013 and 2028.
-In addition, it sets out housing allocations to support this level of growth and how these allocations should be apportioned by different areas of Rotherham.
+In addition, it sets out housing allocations to support this level of growth and how these allocations should be apportioned by different areas of Rotherham. - 66.
 How much of this housing development the Plan should cater for is complicated by the fact that the overall housing target for Rotherham contained in the Local Plan is not disaggregated to individual settlements or parishes, including Dinnington.
-It does, however, identify several housing supply areas, which collectively will provide sufficient land to meet the housing requirements for Rotherham.

-Dinnington St John's falls into the "Dinnington, Anston and Laughton Common (including Dinnington East Broad Location for Growth)" area for the purpose of housing land supply.
-It identifies Dinnington St John's, together with the identified surrounding settlements, as one of a number of "Principal Settlements for Growth" that are to provide for a significant amount of housing growth.
-In addition, Core Strategy Policy CS1 'Delivering Rotherham's Spatial Strategy' identifies Dinnington East as "a broad location for growth".
+It does, however, identify several housing supply areas, which collectively will provide sufficient land to meet the housing requirements for Rotherham. - 67.
+Dinnington St John's falls into the 'Dinnington, Anston and Laughton Common (including Dinnington East Broad Location for Growth)' area for the purpose of housing land supply.
+It identifies Dinnington St John's, together with the identified surrounding settlements, as one of a number of 'Principal Settlements for Growth' that are to provide for a significant amount of housing growth.
+In addition, Core Strategy Policy CS1 'Delivering Rotherham's Spatial Strategy' identifies Dinnington East as 'a broad location for growth'.

-The Local Plan requires Dinnington, Anston and Laughton Common to collectively provide for at least 1,300 homes between 2013 and 2028, including about 700 as part of the Dinnington East Broad Location for Growth.
-Also, that the majority of this housing growth should take place on greenfield sites formerly in the Green Belt.
+- 68. The Local Plan requires Dinnington, Anston and Laughton Common to collectively provide for at least 1,300 homes between 2013 and 2028, including about 700 as part of the Dinnington East Broad Location for Growth.
+Also, that the majority of this housing growth should take place on greenfield sites formerly in the Green Belt. - 69.
 The supporting Sites and Policies document (adopted 2018) then details the housing sites that will meet the housing requirement for Dinnington, Anston and Laughton Common.
 In terms of Dinnington, new homes are planned to take place on the following sites: